 Use of physical restraint and seclusion shall be in accordance with Board policy and procedure.
 09.2212

+Student Telecommunication Devices

+While on school property or while attending school-sponsored or school-related activities, whether on or off school property, students shall be permitted to possess personal telecommunications devices and other related electronic devices.
+Devices must be powered off during instructional time.
+Students are prohibited from using a personal telecommunication device during instructional time.09.4261

 Civility

 Employees should be polite and helpful while interacting with parents, visitors and members of the public.
 Individuals who come onto District property or contact employees on school business are expected to behave accordingly.
 Employees who fail to observe appropriate standards of behavior are subject to disciplinary measures, including dismissal.